T-Bot-Team/t-music-bot-rpc/README.md

 # T_Music_Bot RPC

-A lightweight, cross-platform Discord Rich Presence (RPC) client for the T_Music_Bot.
+A lightweight, cross-platform Discord Rich Presence (RPC) client for **T_Music_Bot**.
 This client displays your current music activity from the bot directly on your Discord profile and provides a high-quality OBS visualizer overlay.

 ## Features